nikithajl/sql_review_env/README.md

 ### Medium tasks

-Medium tasks use a security grader combining:
+Medium tasks use a security grader that combines:

-- vulnerability removal
+- Vulnerability-pattern removal
-- presence of required safe patterns
+- Required safety constraints such as parameterization and active-user filtering
+- Task-specific semantic checks on selected columns, table usage, and access restrictions
 - SQL syntax validity

-This produces partial credit and rewards safer rewrites even when the answer is not perfect.
+This provides partial credit for answers that improve safety even if they are not fully correct.

 ### Hard tasks

-Hard tasks use a performance grader combining:
+Hard tasks use a performance grader that combines:

-- correctness against the reference result set
+- Correctness against the reference result set
+- Task-specific anti-pattern removal
-- query-plan improvement using `EXPLAIN QUERY PLAN`
+- Query-plan quality using `EXPLAIN QUERY PLAN`
-- explanation quality via SQL comments
+- Explanation quality via SQL comments

-This encourages agents to produce both correct and meaningfully optimized SQL.
+This rewards agents that preserve semantics while also removing the actual performance anti-pattern, not just rewriting the query superficially.

 ## Why This Is Hard For Agents

+This environment is difficult for agents because it tests multiple kinds of reasoning at once:

-This environment is challenging because agents must:
+This environment is difficult for agents because it tests multiple kinds of reasoning at once:

-- preserve SQL correctness while changing query structure
-- detect subtle security issues such as unsafe interpolation and overexposed columns
-- optimize slow queries without changing the intended result set
+- Semantic preservation: the rewritten SQL must still produce the intended result.
+- Security awareness: the agent must distinguish safe parameterization from insecure interpolation.
+- Performance reasoning: the agent must understand why a query is slow, not just that it is slow.
-- interpret grader feedback and improve over multiple steps
+- Feedback utilization: the agent must use structured grader feedback to improve over multiple steps.
-- handle different failure modes across correctness, security, and performance tasks
+- Cross-domain competence: correctness, security, and performance tasks require different solution patterns.

+The benchmark is designed to distinguish between queries that merely look plausible and queries that are actually correct, safe, and meaningfully improved.
+This makes it more realistic than single-mode SQL generation tasks.

+## Common Failure Modes

+This environment is designed to surface realistic agent mistakes, including:

+- Generating syntactically valid SQL that changes the result set.
+- Fixing one bug while preserving another.
+- Removing obvious vulnerabilities but forgetting required access constraints.
+- Producing a correct query that is still inefficient.
+- Adding comments or explanations without actually improving the query plan.

+These failure modes matter in real engineering settings, and the benchmark is designed to detect them.

 ## Episode Flow